-Joining us to share her experience is outdoor enthusiast Sally McAllister, who feared that her time to hike, bike, and kayak had run out due to a progressive disease — until she met Carol-Ann and the staff and volunteers at Destination Rehab.
+Joining us to share her experience is outdoor enthusiast Sally McAllister.
+Sally feared that her time to hike, bike, and kayak had run out due to progressive multiple sclerosis.
+But then she met Carol-Ann and the staff and volunteers at Destination Rehab.
 Now she calls the facility a "game-changer."

 Helen Keller once said, "One can never consent to creep when one feels an impulse to soar.”
 That quote motivated Carol-Ann to create Destination Rehab.

 Here's our conversation with Carol-Ann and Sally.